 Scholarship

 Welcome!
 I am a political theorist studying at Georgetown University, with American government as my secondary field.
 I am interested in the moral psychology undergirding theories of sovereignty, constituent power, and constitutional order from the early modern period to today.
-My current research focuses on a body of sixteenth-century thinkers associated with French public humanism and the French and Swiss reformations.
-I am interested in teaching in the fields of political theory, American government, and constitutional law.
-You can find more concerning my research and teaching experience below.
+My current research focuses on a body of sixteenth-century thinkers associated with the French Renaissance and the French and Swiss reformations.
+You can find more concerning my research and teaching below.

 Research

 As a Ph.D. candidate in political theory at Georgetown University, I have enjoyed teaching and writing on a range of texts from the history of political thought.
-My research focuses on a body of constitutional writing that emerged during the French Reformation and Wars of Religion, a key period of transition from medieval to modern political orders.
-In my dissertation, I seek to evaluate several permutations of constitutional argumentation—along with their concomitant theories of sovereignty, state, legitimacy, and resistance—that emerged under conditions of sectional violence and civil war, especially following the St. Bartholomew’s Day massacre of 1572.
-Key figures of my study include Jean Calvin, Théodore de Bèze, François Hotman, and Jean Bodin, while relevant contexts include conciliarism and Gallicanism, humanist writings on counsel, French legal humanism, and broader currents of Protestant political thought.
+My monograph project, "Bridling the Prince: Reforming French Constitutional Thought, 1532–1586," examines a body of constitutional writing that emerged during the French Reformation and Wars of Religion, a key period of transition from medieval to modern political order.
+In it, I evaluate several permutations of constitutional argumentation—along with their concomitant theories of sovereignty, state, legitimacy, and resistance—that emerged under conditions of religious violence and civil war, especially following the St. Bartholomew’s Day massacre of 1572.
+Key figures of my study include Jean Calvin, Théodore de Bèze, François Hotman, and Jean Bodin, while relevant contexts include northern European public humanism, French legal humanism, and broader currents of Protestant political thought.

-Other closely related interests include medieval and early modern mirrors for princes (Christine de Pizan, Desiderius Erasmus, Guillaume Budé) and writings on commercial friendship, economic statecraft, cosmopolitanism, and reason of state during the long sixteenth century (Lorenzo Valla, Desiderius Erasmus, Thomas More, Giovanni Botero).
+Other closely related interests include medieval and early modern mirrors for princes (Christine de Pizan, Desiderius Erasmus, Guillaume Budé) and writings on commerce, economic statecraft, cosmopolitanism, and reason of state during the long sixteenth century (Lorenzo Valla, Desiderius Erasmus, Giovanni Botero).

 Portrait of Jean Calvin by Titian (16th c.)